Pianists up to age 19 as of 5/21/15 from anywhere in the world.

 Auditions and recordings are not necessary.
-Enrollment is open but limited to 22; priority is given to earlier applicants.
+Enrollment is open but limited to approx. 30; priority is given to earlier applicants.
 See application page.

-Due to our limit of 22 participants, early applications are strongly encouraged.
-Early applications need not indicate repertory (repertory will be requested later); the non-refundable application fee will secure a place in the festival.
+Early applications are strongly encouraged.
+Early applications need not indicate repertory (repertory will be requested later); the non-refundable application fee of $75 will secure a place in the festival.

 For adjudications, students play up to 15 minutes of repertory - any style, for one, two, or three pianos.
 (See also 30-minute PIANO ENSEMBLE option.)
 After students perform, they will receive about 10 to 20 minutes of constructive verbal feedback from the judges.
 All students will also receive written comments.

 This festival is the only competition of its

 kind in the world, combining both classical and jazz idioms in a

 baroque through contemporary repertory prizes, as well as for